shawn-nassabi/Movie-Search-Engine/README.md

 ![Home Page Screenshot](documentation/home_page.png)

-Type in the name of your favorite movie and then click on the search icon to find results!
+Type in the name of your favorite movie and then click on the search icon to find results! \
-Uses the OMDb Api
+Uses the OMDb Api/

 # Getting Started with Create React App